SwingGuy1024/Blog/JavaOptionalMisuse.md

 The strangest pushback I've seen is this: I've been told that this can't possibly work, because Alan Turing proved that it's impossible to determine that a program is correct.
 This is not what Alan Turning proved.
 He proved that for any process designed to prove a progam will complete successfully, it is possible to write an algorithm that can defeat your process.
 When applied to the IntelliJ annotations, this proof simply states that it's possible to write an algorithm that may still have a bug even if the inspection passes.
 This doesn't mean the inspections will never work, just that they won't catch all possible bugs, which I don't expect them to do anyway.

-IntelliJ has a way to declare the annotations externally, so users of Eclipse or Netbeans never see them or object to them.
-It's a bit of a pain to set up, but lets you work around objections of others, especially when project management has forbidden their use in the code.
+IntelliJ has a way to declare the annotations externally, so users of Eclipse or Netbeans won't object to them because they never even see them.
+It's a bit of a pain to set up, but it lets you work around the objections of others, especially when project management has forbidden you to put the annotations in the code.
 (Yes, this has happened to me.)

 ### The Nullness Checker